 Christopher Stead (b.
 1974, UK) lives and works in London.

 In 2016 Stead graduated with a First Class BA Hons in Fine Art at the City and Guilds of London Art School, London, where he received the Painter - Stainers Scholarship Prize and Brian Till Art History Thesis Award.
-He also makes a damn fine risotto and enjoys walks on the train lines.
+He also makes a damn fine risotto and enjoys walks on the train tracks.